The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 - Where to get postcards: Souvenir shops in touristy places in Budapest (e.g. around Deák Ferenc Square)

-It is a great gift if you still like to write postcards home while you are travelling.
+Postcards are easy to get on any trip.
+You can usually get a bundle of postcards for a set of price.
+It is a great gift if you still like to write postcards home while you are traveling.

 21. FRIDGE MAGNETS